Axelrodichthys: Paleoecology

-Axelrodichthys lived in different environments depending the species and the time.
+Axelrodichthys lived in different environments depending on the species and the time.
 During the Lower Cretaceous, the species A. araripensis inhabited both brackish and coastal marine waters of western Gondwana.
 Indeed, the Romualdo Formation, where this species mainly comes from, was deposited in a coastal lagoon influenced by cycles of marine transgressions and regressions and a variable supply of fresh water.
 It is believed that A. araripensis was a marine species that travelled to such calm coastal lagoons in order to breed.
 At the end of the Upper Cretaceous, the species A. megadromos lived exclusively in fresh water (lakes and rivers), on the Ibero-Armorican island, an insular landmass made up of much of France and the Iberian Peninsula.
 All the sites that yielded this species show no marine influence.
 Lower Campanian specimens come from lacustrine deposits, and Upper Campanian and Lower Maastrichtian specimens were found in river and floodplain sediments.
 The remains of Axelrodichthys from the Upper Cretaceous of Morocco and Madagascar also come from freshwater sediments.
 The arrival of the genus Axelrodichthys in the continental ecosystems of southwestern Europe probably occurred as a result of land connections that provided fluvial links between Europe and Gondwana.

 Little is known about the diet of mawsoniids.
 Although tiny teeth are present on the palate and the inner part of the mandible, the mouths of these fish are mostly toothless.
-As a result, some authors have speculated that they swallowed their preys using suction, such as the present-day Latimeria.
+As a result, some authors have speculated that they swallowed their prey using suction feeding, such as the present-day Latimeria.
 Other scientists have suggested that they may be filter feeders.
 The description in 2018 of an articulated specimen of A. araripensis that swallowed a whole fish appears to confirm the suction technique.